masked-devops/sql-developer-reports/doc/Masked-Devops-Session-History.md

 ### dim
 Dimension of the report, it will give a view of the report based on different columns.
 Wokload per container, check which container is causing more load.
-In RAC "instance_number" will give the load per instance.
+In RAC, "instance_number" will give the load per instance.

     start_date                  : 2022-09-25 14:00
     end_date                    : 2022-09-25 23:00